TWA Flight 742: Unique aircraft, unique problem

 The only option left was a malfunction or out-of-tolerance condition within this particular 707's longitudinal control systems.
 On checking the N8705T's history, the investigators found that the aircraft experienced similar oscillating motion on July 18, 1972 while on departure from Windsor Locks, Connecticut; since the post-flight inspection did not reveal anything amiss with the aircraft, the upset was assumed to be an effect of turbulence.
 This confirmed to the investigators there was an issue with the N8705T's flight control system.

 A series of flight tests was conducted both at Kansas City (where the TWA maintenance base was located) and in Seattle (the manufacturer's site); another 707 with no flight control issues was used in tests for comparison.
-The test pilots quickly noticed that there was indeed a problem the flight controls: N8705T required significantly different forces on the control column to operate the elevators than the 707 used for comparison.
+The test pilots quickly noticed that there was indeed a problem with the flight controls: N8705T required significantly different forces on the control column to operate the elevators than the 707 used for comparison.
 On close examination of the gathered data, the investigators noticed that the left elevator deflected significantly further than the right with the same control column deflection.

 A ground test was performed to check the behavior of the airflow over the N8705T's elevators.
-It was noted that the upper skin of both elevators experienced waviness (due to compression), an effect that was known to occur; however, in case of this aircraft, the amplitude of this waviness was excessive - 0.42 inches for the left elevator and 0.32 for the right (on the aircraft used for comparison it was 0.12 and 0.28 inches, respectively).
-When the entire stabilizer-elevator assembly on N8705T was replaced with one taken from another 707 with no flight control and stability issues, the aircraft did not exhibit any stability difficulties and the elevator movement was correct.
+It was noted that the upper skin of both elevators experienced waviness (due to compression), an effect that was known to occur; however, in this case, the wave amplitude was excessive: 0.42 inches for the left elevator and 0.32 for the right (on the aircraft used for comparison it was 0.12 and 0.28 inches, respectively).
+When the entire stabilizer–elevator assembly on N8705T was replaced with one taken from another 707 with no flight control and stability issues, the aircraft did not exhibit any stability difficulties and the elevator movement was correct.